Atop the hill…

-I've photographed many of the historic homes and buildings in Rocky Hill over the last 18 years, but the challenge keyword is "hill”, but I wanted to capture images for the challenge, so I started first with Rocky Hill.
+I've photographed many of the historic homes and buildings in Rocky Hill over the last 18 years, but the challenge keyword is "hill" but I wanted to capture images for the challenge, so I started first with Rocky Hill.

-From Burnt Hill Road, I drove over to Spring Hill Road but didn't find anything interesting to photograph.
-The road, which winds its way up into the trees to East Amwell Township, is a fun drive in the right car.
-It was while enjoying the ride that I realised that photographing the hills around the area would be challenging.
-There is no open hilltop to see the valley below and no open field below from where I can photograph the hills.
+From Burnt Hill Road, I drove over to Spring Hill Road, but I didn't find anything interesting to photograph.
+Spring Hill Road, which is narrow and winds its way up into the trees and over to East Amwell Township, is a fun drive in the right car.
+I was reminded of the weekend road trips we would take along the only "one car can pass" roads in Bequia packed into the back of Dad's Mini Cooper.

-The image below was taken by my mother of the family house on Dorsetshit Hill, near Kingstown, Saint Vincent, where I spent some of my youthful years and last years of high-school.
+My mom took this photograph of the family house on Dorsetshit Hill, near Kingstown, Saint Vincent, where I spent some of my youthful years and last years of high school.
 It's a partial view, from the wrap-around veranda, of the Kingstown harbour and the mountains.
 The word verandah, which I have always used in the British West Indies, but rarely hear in the USA< is from the from Hindi, but research indicates that the veranda itself originated in the British West Indies.
 I digress, but the verandah and British Colonial architecture is something that I hope to someday explore in detail with my camera.

 Dorsetshire Hill Road is a long winding road that leads down to Kingstown from Dorsetshire Hill.
 At the foot of the road is an intersection of several streets near a neighbourhood historically referred to as "Sion Hill".
 It's where my dad grew up.